 Their first idea was to change the nature of the categories themselves.
 Most of the young composers they knew, and most of the music they liked, didn’t fit neatly into any of the established boxes.
 They saw that among young composers all around the world there were powerful musical ideas just starting to flow freely between categories: between minimalism and rock, between written and improvised music, between world music and noise, between live performance and electronica.
 Restlessly inventive musicians everywhere were pulling the barriers down.

-Red Poppy Music was founded in 1993 as the publishing company for the music of Michael, David, and Julia.
+Red Poppy Music was founded in 1993 as the publishing company for the music of Michael Gordon, David Lang, and Julia Wolfe.
 The music of these three American composers represents some of the most adventurous, breathtaking, passionate, and powerful music of the late 20th and early 21st centuries.
 Encompassing all areas of classical music, from works for solos through works for orchestra and operas, Red Poppy Music is an indelible source of unique and influential music that is a testament to the vibrant state of classical music today.